yahoo/oss-guide/docs/launching/binaries.md

 ## Server-installed or Embedded Apps

 Complying with installed open source distributions gets complicated.
 Many devices do not provide a UI to include a human-readable NOTICES file.
 We can comply with notices obligations by distributing a hard copy or by publishing a file on our open source website associated with the product.
 Also many embedded apps include open source licenses that contain clauses requiring some software to be made available to the end user.
-If you are working on a project that embeds code onto a hardware device, contact the OSPO on slack at #opensource or email ospo@ so that we can work with you on the compliance processes you'll need to have in place before product launch is approved.
+If you are working on a project that embeds code onto a hardware device, contact the OSPO so that we can work with you on the compliance processes you'll need to have in place before product launch is approved.